hg1722/fashionista/README.md

 ![CVAE Class-Conditional Generation Results](https://i.imgur.com/KQyL0fF.png)

 In both grids above, each column represents a specific class label.
 Clearly, both the CGAN and CVAE are successfully able to generate class-specific images when conditioned on a particular class.
 The CGAN results are a bit better than the CVAE since the generated images are crisper/less blurry.
 VAEs are known to generate blurry images in general.
-Overall, the Fashion MNIST dataset served as a proof-of-concept, showing the effectiveness of class-conditional generative modBoth the CGAN and CVAE are successfully able to generate class-specific images as shown in the grids above.
-In both grids, each column represe the neion of this dataset is that only one class is conditioned on at a time.
-In real world fashion datasents a specific class labels.
-However, one limitation of this dataset is that, each clothing item o has multiple attributes, which motivates e one liitatfor Multi-Conditional GANs.
+Overall, the Fashion MNIST dataset served as a proof-of-concept, showing the effectiveness of class-conditional generative models.
+However, one limitation of this dataset is that, each image has only one class-label associated with it.
+In real world each clothing item o has multiple attributes, which motivates e one liitatfor Multi-Conditional GANs.

 ### Multi-Conditional GAN Generated Images